-You've Reached Sam by Dustin Thao Recommended for grades 6 & up. 👗 Friday, March 31, 5:00-6:00pm Civic Room
+You've Reached Sam

+by Dustin Thao

+Recommended for grades

+6 & up. ♣

+Friday, March 31, 5:00-6:00pm

-Join us for a book discussion and enjoy some snacks.
-The first 8 registered teens will The Girls I've Been by Tessa Sharpe Recommended for grades 9 & up. 👗 Friday, April 28, 5:00-6:00pm Civic Room
+Civic Room

+The Girls I've Been

+by Tessa Sharpe

+Recommended for grades

+9 & up. ♣

+Friday, April 28, 5:00-6:00pm

+Civic Room

 Super Smash Bros Ultimate Tournament (Grades 6-12) Fight your way to the top in this friendly competition.
-Cheer on your friends, and find out who will be the Ultimate Champion! 💄 Saturday, April 1, 1:00-4:00pm, YS Activity Room HARRENDS ADA Requests: We welcome patrons of all abilities.
+Cheer on your friends, and find out who will be the Ultimate Champion!
+Saturday, April 1, 1:00-4:00pm, YS Activity Room ADA Requests: We welcome patrons of all abilities.
 To request an accommodation, including captioning or American Sign Language services, please indicate the accommodation when you register online or call 847-272-6224 at least 72 hours before the event.
 SPECIAL EVENTS Advance registration is required for all programs unless noted otherwise.
 Planting for Pollinators (Families) Y Learn why we need bees and other pollinators, as well as and the importance of native plants by making your own milk jug planter to get your family's garden ready for spring.
 Register each child and each additional guest attending.
 Saturday, March 4, 11:00am-12:00pm, YS Activity Room Presented by the Northbrook Garden Club